JeroenVandersteen/JerHammer/content/Trainings/List/Magick resistance.md

 **Max:** WP, 3
 **Prerequisites:** Profession

-_Gain +1 Magick DC_
+_Gain +1 Spell TN_

 You are very resilient to magick; the winds of magick have a harder time flowing through you, and you are just not meant to cast spells.
-You gain a +1 on your magick DC per time you take this training, but you suffer 1 disadvantage die per time you take this training on checks to cast spells.
+You gain a +1 on your spell  defenseTN per time you take this training, but you suffer 1 disadvantage die per time you take this training on checks to cast spells.